PATTERNS OF REVIVAL

 The word “Elders” speaks of five-fold ministry (presbytery team).
 The word “well” is a condition laid down for special consideration regarding payment.
 The word “double” in the strictest sense is speaking of “ample” or “generous”.
 The Williams’s translation says they are “deserving twice the salary they should get”.
 If you put this in the traveling minister’s perspective, I have seen much abuse, and manipulation in traveling the globe now for almost 30 years in ministry circles, over who gets the tithe.

-When it comes to honor we must be able to look beyond what people do to who they really are , why ?
-When Honor a revivalist for who he is the we will be calling forth their true nature (identity ) for which God created and ordained them in Christ .
+When it comes to honor we must be able to look beyond what people do to who they really are, why ?
+When one honors a revivalist for who he is then (identity ) for which God created and ordained them in Christ .

 If any man will serve me, Him will My Father honor (John 12:12:26).